 - An additional 307,000 would be affected if the restriction applied to states without MLTSS programs.

-There also would be a recurring impact as states reprocure MLTSS programs and Medicaid contractors change, potentially pushing duals out to Medicare fee-for-service (FFS) or non-DSNP Medicare Advantage products because with limited exception, duals cannot be passively enrolled into any Medicare programs (including DSNP).
+There also would be a recurring impact as states reprocure MLTSS programs and Medicaid contractors change, potentially pushing duals out to Medicare fee-for-service (FFS) or non-DSNP Medicare Advantage products because with limited exception, duals cannot be passively enrolled3 into any Medicare programs (including DSNP).

 In a state that recently reprocured its Medicaid program, the realignment of Medicaid and DSNP contractors contributed to a 13% decrease in DSNP enrollment between December 2018 and January 2019.